 If employees have concerns based on their own disability or medical condition, they may connect with the Disability Resource Center for options (email firstname.lastname@example.org or call 520-621-3268).
-If the employee is not willing to return to campus for other reasons, contact your HR Organizational Consultant to discuss.
+If the employee is not willing to return to campus for other reasons, contact your Sr. HR Partner to discuss.

 Supervisors may reevaluate, reassess, or modify flexible work arrangements to meet operational needs.
 Any modification should be specified in writing.

-A supervisor, after consulting with department leadership and the HR Consultant, may terminate a flexible work arrangement if the supervisor determines that the arrangement is no longer consistent with the department’s obligations or if the employee is not meeting performance expectations.
+A supervisor, after consulting with department leadership and their Sr. HR Partner, may terminate a flexible work arrangement if the supervisor determines that the arrangement is no longer consistent with the department’s obligations or if the employee is not meeting performance expectations.

 If a flexible work arrangement is terminated, the supervisors shall make every effort to provide the employee with at least 30 calendar days prior written notice.
 If the flexible work arrangement is terminated for poor performance the arrangement may be terminated immediately.

-Please review the guides and template on our Remote/Flexible Work Guidelines webpage.
+Please review the guides and template on our Flexible Work Guidelines and Resources page.